danielward27/flowjax/docs/api/experimental.rst

 In general, we can use a combination of flowjax and numpyro distributions in a numpyro model by using :func:`~flowjax.experimental.numpyro.sample`, in place of numpyro's ``sample``.
-This will wrap flowjax :class:`~flowjax.distributions.AbstractTransformed` distributions to numpyro distributions, using :class:`~flowjax.experimental.numpyro.TransformedToNumpyro`.
+This will wrap flowjax distributions to numpyro distributions, using :func:`~flowjax.experimental.numpyro.distribution_to_numpyro`.
-This can be used for example to embed normalising flows into arbitrary probabilistic models.
+This approach can be used for example to embed normalising flows into arbitrary probabilistic models.
 Here is a simple example

     .. doctest::